michaeledwards0/threat-hunting/cases/threat-hunt-tor-usage/README.md

     or FolderPath has_any ("tor browser", "torbrowser", "onion")
 | where ActionType in ("FileCreated", "FileRenamed")
 | project DeviceName, TimeGenerated, FileName, FolderPath, ActionType, InitiatingProcessFileName, SHA256
-| order by TimeGenerated asc
+| order by TimeGenerated desc
 ```

 **Findings:** The employee downloaded the TOR Browser portable installer (`tor-browser-windows-x86_64-portable-15.0.16.exe`) via Microsoft Edge to the Downloads folder.
 Multiple TOR-related files were subsequently extracted to `C:\Users\bashphishing\Desktop\Tor Browser\`, including `tor.exe`, `firefox.exe`, and pluggable transport tools `conjure-client.exe` and `lyrebird.exe` — tools specifically used to obfuscate TOR traffic from network inspection.